ADF (pre-2020 version)

 Construct a SCMJob instance from an ADF inputfile.

-If a runscript is provide than this method will attempt to extract the input file based on the heredoc delimiter (see heredoc_delimit).
+If a runscript is provided then this method will attempt to extract the input file based on the heredoc delimiter (see heredoc_delimit).

 static settings_to_mol(s)[source]